jimbenos/mysql/README.md

 # mysql
-This are scripts I used to learn sql and python for data science
+This are scripts I used to explore sql commands